$\mathcal{M}$-points of bounded height on toric varieties: M -points of bounded height on toric varieties

 \subsection{Heights}

 Let $X$ be a smooth proper split toric variety over $\mathbb{Q}$ with fan $\Sigma$.
 Any $\mathbb{Q}$-divisor class $L$ on $X$ naturally induces a height function $H_{L}$ on the torus $U\subset X$, as defined for divisor classes by Batyrev and Tschinkel in \cite[Definition 2.1.7]{BaTs95}.
-In this section, we describe this height using the description of this height given in \cite[Section 6.3]{PiSc24}.
+In this section, we describe this height using its description given in \cite[Section 6.3]{PiSc24}.

 We can represent a $\mathbb{Q}$-divisor class $L$ by a $\mathbb{Q}$-divisor

 for some rational numbers $a_1,\dots,a_n\in \mathbb{Q}$.
 For a maximal cone $\sigma\in \Sigma$, write where $\mu_{D_i}(\sigma)\in N^\vee$ is the unique character of $U$ such that $\chi^{-\mu_{D_i}(\sigma)}$ generates $\mathcal{O}(D_i)$ on $U_\sigma$.
 Let $\sigma_1,\dots, \sigma_k$ be the maximal cones in the fan $\Sigma$.
 For a ray $\rho\in \Sigma$, we write $n_\rho$ for the corresponding ray generator.
 For $i=1,\dots,n$ and $j=1,\dots,k$ we define